 DES O'CONNOR (Vocals)

 BBC & ITV chat show host, cabaret and recording personality.
 Born in Stepney, London.
-Evacuated to NH during the war.
+Evacuated to NN during the war.
 Started his long career as a Butlins Red Coat and supported Buddy Holly on his first UK tour.
 In 1958 he was given his own TV show.
-From 1963 hosted ;Saturday Night at the London Palladium’ for many years and has been a regular on TV ever since.
+From 1963 he hosted "Saturday Night at the London Palladium" for many years and was a regular on TV ever since.
 Known for his laid back crooner style of singing and rather dubious jokes.

 DAVE PHILLIPS (Guitar, Vocals)

 Played with Angie, Ginger.
 Born in London.
 First signed by Dave Clark as a songwriter.
 Had success in France with the band Angie.
 Their song ‘I Will’ made it to Number 5 on the French charts.
-Moved to NH in 1987 and has played with local bands Soul Syndicate, Uncle Eric and Soul Party.
+Moved to NN in 1987 and then played with local bands Soul Syndicate, Uncle Eric and Soul Party.

 GRAHAM ROBERTS (Guitar, Banjo)

-Played with Passadena Roof Orchestra, Tetra Guitar Quartet.
-NH born.
+Played with Pasadena Roof Orchestra, Tetra Guitar Quartet.
+NN born.
 Studied at the Royal Academy of Music for four years.
 Won the Julian Bream guitar competition in 1988.
-Toured Europe, the USA, and The Middle East with the Passadena Roof Orchestra for nine years.
+Toured Europe, the USA, and The Middle East with the Pasadena Roof Orchestra for nine years.
 Taught guitar at Eton and The University of the Philippines.
-Recently elected associate of the Royal Academy of Music.
+Was then elected associate of the Royal Academy of Music.

 ROSCOE (Double Bass, Bass Guitar)